 Dallas, TX Estate Planning Lawyer

 Having an estate plan ensures that your final wishes will be carried through and protects your family from the challenges that inevitably arise when someone falls ill or dies without a plan in place.
-With more than a decade of experience, attorney Chris Parvin is a Board-Certified Estate Planning and Probate Law Specialist who serves clients in and around Dallas, TX.
+With more than a decade of experience, attorney Chris Parvin is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization and serves clients throughout North Texas.

 While we all find it difficult to find time to think about the future, what happens to your family when you die or become incapacitated is not something to be left to chance.
 Everyone needs an estate plan, and unique personal circumstances will often require that a detailed and carefully structured plan be put into place.

 But, this does not mean that your estate plan needs to be complicated.
 It also does not mean that it needs to be expensive.
 For most people – even those with special circumstances – this is a straightforward process that can be completed quickly with the help of an experienced attorney.
 A well-crafted plan will also be flexible, allowing you to make updates as your personal, financial, and family circumstances change over time.

 Attorney Chris Parvin provides comprehensive estate planning services to business owners, executives, professionals, and other individuals in the Dallas, TX area.
-He is a Board-Certified Estate Planning and Probate Law Specialist – a distinction held by only one percent of Texas attorneys.
+Chris is a Board-Certified Estate Planning and Probate Law Expert – a distinction held by only one percent of Texas attorneys.
 With years of experience in estate planning, estate administration, and probate litigation, Chris develops insightful and detail-oriented estate plans that are designed to help prevent disputes among family members down the line.